-People have sought to refine and improve their mental processes for thousands of years through methods like yoga and meditation.
+People have sought to refine and improve their mental function for thousands of years through methods like yoga and meditation.

-Now you can learn to train your brain with a technique known as neurofeedback.
+Now you can learn to train your mental patterns with a technique known as neurofeedback.

 Neurofeedback allows you greater control of your mind by teaching you how to bring about a preferred, healthier brainwave state at will.